AUDIE CORNISH, HOST:

-MOHAMED DICKO: If the Tuaregs think that the north is their territory, it's not acceptable.
+MOHAMED DICKO: If the Tuareg think that the north is their territory, it's not acceptable.
 Azawad doesn't exist and Azawad will never exist.

 QUIST-ARCTON: There's been no word on the secession announcement by Mali's new military junta.

 Ofeibea Quist-Arcton, NPR News, Bamako.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.